Imkun-on/Deploy-an-app-Streamlit-with-Docker/README.md

   -e POSTGRES_PASSWORD=Databas3 \
   postgres
 </code></pre>
-<p>Il motivo per cui ho selezionato questi servizi è per il fatto che:</p>
+<p>The reason I selected these services is because:</p>
 <ul>
-  <li><strong>Apache</strong>: può fungere da reverse proxy, indirizzando le richieste dal web alla mia applicazione Streamlit.
-Questo mi permette di esporre la tua app su Internet in modo sicuro e gestire meglio il traffico in ingresso.
+  <li><strong>Apache</strong>: can act as a reverse proxy, directing web requests to my Streamlit application.
+This allows me to securely expose your app to the Internet and better manage incoming traffic.
-inoltre se l'applicazione cresce in popolarità, Apache può aiutare a distribuire il carico tra più istanze dell'applicazione, migliorando le prestazioni e la disponibilità.</li>
+Moreover, if the application grows in popularity, Apache can help distribute the load among multiple application instances, improving performance and availability.</li>
-  <li><strong>Redis</strong>: per le operazioni asincrone o di lunga durata, come l'importazione di grandi set di dati o l'esecuzione di analisi complesse, Redis può gestire le code di lavori, migliorando l'efficienza dell'applicazione.</li>
+  <li><strong>Redis</strong>: for asynchronous or long-duration operations, such as importing large data sets or performing complex analyses, Redis can manage job queues, improving the efficiency of the application.</li>
-  <li><strong>PostgreSQL</strong>: può servire come database principale per memorizzare i dati di Yu-Gi-Oh!, inclusi mazzi, carte, statistiche di gioco, e altro ancora.</li>
+  <li><strong>PostgreSQL</strong>: can serve as the main database to store Yu-Gi-Oh! data, including decks, cards, game statistics, and more.</li>
 </ul>
 <p>
-Dopo aver creato questi servizi, verifico se sono presenti tutti quanti: </p>
+After creating these services, I check if they are all present: </p>
 <pre><code>
 docker service ls
 </code></pre>
-<p>Poi seleziono una qualsiasi istanza che fa parte dello sciame, eseguo la connessione, copio l’indirizzo Ip pubblico, lo incollo nel browser e inserisco il numero della porta 8501, ed ecco che la mia app si può vedere. </p>
+<p>Then I select any instance that is part of the swarm, connect, copy the public IP address, paste it into the browser, and enter port number 8501, and there you go, my app is visible. </p>

 <br></br>

-<h2> Creazione di uno Stack Docker in modo che nessuno stack venga eseguito sul nodo Manager.</h2>
+<h2> Creation of a Docker Stack so that no stack runs on the Manager node.</h2>
-<p> Poichè abbiamo molti servizi vado ad utilizzare Stack Docker che mi consente di distribuire e raggruppare logicamente più servizi, che sono contenitori distribuiti in uno sciame.
-Quindi rimuovo tutti i servizi che ho creato.</p>
+<p> Since we have many services, I use Docker Stack which allows me to deploy and logically group multiple services, which are containers distributed in a swarm.
+Therefore, I remove all the services I created.</p>
 <pre><code>
 docker service rm $(docker service ls -q)
 </code></pre>
-<p> Poi vado a creare un file con estensione yml specificando tutti i servizi che devo utilizzare nella mia streamlit e distribuisco lo stack utilizzando questo comando:</p>
+<p> Then I create a file with a yml extension specifying all the services I need to use in my streamlit and distribute the stack using this command:</p>
 <pre><code>
-docker stack deploy --compose-file docker-compose.yml mio_stack
+docker stack deploy --compose-file docker-compose.yml my_stack
 </code></pre>
-<p> Infine vado a guardare sia i servizi nel mio stack ed anche se non sono in esecuzione sul nodo di gestione attraverso i seguenti codici: </p>
+<p> Finally, I look at both the services in my stack and also if they are not running on the management node through the following codes: </p>
 <pre><code>
 docker stack ls
-</code></pre>pre>
+</code></pre>
 <pre><code>
-docker stack ps mio_stack
+docker stack ps my_stack
 </code></pre>
 <p> </p>
 <br></br>

-<h2>Archiviazione dell’immagine Docker su Docker Hub.</h2>
+<h2>Storing the Docker Image on Docker Hub.</h2>
 <p>
-Prima di procedere con il successivo comando, sono andato a creare un profilo su Docker Hub, in modo da archiviare l’app.
+Before proceeding with the next command, I created a profile on Docker Hub to store the app.
 </p>
-<p> Effettuo il login al Docker Hub, permettendomi di caricare (push) o scaricare (pull) immagini Docker. </p>
+<p> I log in to Docker Hub, allowing me to upload (push) or download (pull) Docker images. </p>
 <pre><code>
 docker login
 </code></pre>
-<p> Carico l'immagine taggata “latest” dell'applicazione al Docker Hub sotto il nome imkun/nome-app-streamlit. </p>
+<p> I upload the “latest” tagged image of the application to Docker Hub under the name imkun/app-name-streamlit. </p>
 <pre><code>
-docker push imkun/nome-app-streamlit:latest
+docker push imkun/app-name-streamlit:latest
 </code></pre>
-<p> Rimuovo l'immagine Docker specificata dal sistema locale. </p>
+<p> I remove the specified Docker image from the local system. </p>
 <pre><code>
-docker rmi imkun/nome-app-streamlit:latest
+docker rmi imkun/app-name-streamlit:latest
 </code></pre>
-<p> Scarico l'immagine Docker imkun/nome-app-streamlit da Docker Hub. </p>
+<p> I download the Docker image imkun/app-name-streamlit from Docker Hub. </p>
 <pre><code>
-docker pull imkun/nome-app-streamlit
+docker pull imkun/app-name-streamlit
 </code></pre>
-<p> Come ho fatto in precedenza avvio un container Docker in background utilizzando l'immagine specificata e mappando le porte come indicato. </p>
+<p> As I did previously, I start a Docker container in the background using the specified image and mapping ports as indicated. </p>
 <pre><code>
-docker run -d -p 8501:8501 imkun/nome-app-streamlit
+docker run -d -p 8501:8501 imkun/app-name-streamlit
 </code></pre>

-<h2> NOTA </h2>
+<h2> NOTE </h2>
-<p> Dato che nella streamlit mancano alcune analisi da aggiungere e nel caso decidessi di apportare modifiche, prima di procedere con il deployment, vado a testare le modifiche localmente per assicurarmi che l'applicazione funzioni come previsto. </p>
+<p> Since the Streamlit app is missing some analyses to add and in case I decide to make changes, before proceeding with the deployment, I test the changes locally to ensure the application functions as expected. </p>
-<p>Ciò lo faccio eseguendo l'applicazione Streamlit localmente </p>
+<p>I do this by running the Streamlit application locally </p>
 <pre><code>
 streamlit run app.py
 </code></pre>

-<p>Dopo aver confermato che le modifiche funzionano come previsto, vado ad aggiornare l'immagine Docker. </p>
+<p>After confirming that the changes work as expected, I go on to update the Docker image. </p>
-<p>Questo implica la creazione di una nuova immagine Docker che incorpora le modifiche apportate.</p>
+<p>This implies creating a new Docker image that incorporates the changes made.</p>
-<p>Utilizzo il Dockerfile per costruire l'immagine, esattamente come ho fatto in precedenza: </p>
+<p>I use the Dockerfile to build the image, exactly as I did previously: </p>
 <pre><code>
-docker build -t username/nome-app-streamlit:latest .
+docker build -t username/app-name-streamlit:latest .
 </code></pre>
-<p> Una volta creata l'immagine aggiornata, la carico su Docker Hub per renderla accessibile ai nodi Docker Swarm </p>
+<p> Once the updated image is created, I upload it to Docker Hub to make it accessible to the Docker Swarm nodes </p>
 <pre><code>
-docker push username/nome-app-streamlit:latest
+docker push username/app-name-streamlit:latest
 </code></pre>
-<p>Infine, dico a Docker Swarm di utilizzare l'immagine aggiornata per il servizio che sta eseguendo l’applicazione Streamlit. </p>
+<p>Finally, I tell Docker Swarm to use the updated image for the service running the Streamlit application. </p>
-<p>Se il servizio è già in esecuzione, posso aggiornarlo per usare la nuova immagine con il comando </p>
+<p>If the service is already running, I can update it to use the new image with the command </p>
 <pre><code>
-docker service update --image username/nome-app-streamlit:latest nome-del-servizio
+docker service update --image username/app-name-streamlit:latest service-name
 </code></pre>

-<h2> AVVISO IMPORTANTE</h2>
+<h2> NOTE</h2>
-<p>Se siete interessati a esplorare l'analisi dei dati che ho realizzato, vi invito a visitare il mio sito.
-A differenza di questo progetto, per l'analisi non ho utilizzato Streamlit.
-Potete trovare il sito al seguente indirizzo: <a href="https://www.kaggle.com/code/nezarec/eda-yu-gi-oh-cards" target="_blank">Analisi dei dati Yu-Gi-Oh su Kaggle 📊</a></p>
+<p>If you are interested in exploring the data analysis I have conducted, I invite you to visit my site.
+Unlike this project, I did not use Streamlit for the analysis.
+You can find the site at the following address: <a href="https://www.kaggle.com/code/nezarec/eda-yu-gi-oh-cards" target="_blank">Yu-Gi-Oh Data Analysis on Kaggle 📊</a></p>

 </body>
 </html>